-- 1. On your Windows Vista Desktop, create a shortcut for the command prompt window.
-An icon for that shortcut appears on the Desktop. - 2.
-Right click the icon for the newly created shortcut, and specify "Run as administrator."
+- On your desktop, create a shortcut for the command prompt window.
+An icon for that shortcut appears on the desktop. - Right-click the icon for the newly created shortcut, and specify "Run as administrator."

 When you open this window, the title bar reads Administrator: Command Prompt.
 Commands run from within this window are run with Administrator privileges.